Thursday, April 28, 2011

 Another area of consideration for POS and retail systems centralization is integration or synchronization of POS data with core accounting and financial data.
 Depending on the software solution in use, this integration may require that the POS software/data and the financial software/data reside on the same computer and/or within the same network.
 This may be one area where a hosted implementation may offer a great deal of benefits, but the benefits to be derived are often a function of the design and behavior of the applications integrating.

 QuickBooks Point-of-Sale, for example, was designed for use on a single-user PC environment.
 The application is not well-suited to a hosted deployment for multiple users, as the software only allows one instance of itself to run on each computer.
 While there is a “multi-store” option for this solution, the option requires all stores be connected via a LAN/WAN connection to the same network.
 RDS (remote data sharing) functionality might possibly be used to allow communication between locally-run POS locations and the “master location” at a hosting service provider, but this method of communication has previously been found to be somewhat problematic and platform-specific (see notes following relating to multi-user/store configuration and Vista OS).
 Further, the potential poor performance of RDS connections often negatively impacts the value of the integration.
-RDS was designed to be utilized in a local network (LAN), and not as an IP-based solution for communication via an Internet connection.

 In many cases, the suitable answer is to keep the POS systems running on the local computers and network, and run the financial applications and the POS integration at the host.
 With an installation of the QuickBooks financial application and the point-of-sale solution with the hosting service provider, the core financial data is able to be secured and protected in the virtual environment without risking lost productivity (and lost sales!) due to connectivity failures at the retail locations.
 The end-of-day process at each location is to then move a copy of the POS data file to the host system, where it would be integrated with the QB financial data.
 In environments where is is desirable to have the POS systems reading customer and/or inventory data directly from the QuickBooks financial data files, the recommendation is to keep an available copy of the financial data file in the POS network, on the local computers.
 This copy of the data file provides the point-of-sale systems with necessary customer and product information, and would be copied/updated during the same end-of-day process where POS data is moved up for integration on the host system.